 14) Integrate in a Newsletter

 One of the best ways to build a community as a blogger is to create a newsletter and build an email list.
-Traditionally, a newsletter is a quick, weekly update on your, the travel blogger personalities, life, links to blog posts back on the website to check out and more.
+Traditionally, a newsletter is a quick, weekly update on your (the travel blogger’s) life, links to blog posts back on the website to check out and more.
 Often, newsletters contain affiliate links and are used to make sales.

-A good way to build your newsletter and email list is to offer a free digital product in exchange for email subscription.
+A good way to build your newsletter and email list is to offer a free digital product in exchange for email subscription (which is what I have pivoted my eBooks toward).

 15) Use Substack to build community in lieu of the traditional Newsletter